-I have seen them start spending lavish amounts of money, taking more holidays or time off than is needed when they start feeling comfortable having ‘made it’.
+I have seen them spending lavish amounts of money, taking more holidays, or too much time off work when they start feeling comfortable having ‘made it’.

 Their mind now finds their level of success that they have reached, comfortable or rather, familiar.